Values are what bring distinction to your life. You don't find them, you choose them. And when you do, you're on the path to fulfillment.

 Kaja Perina is the Editor in Chief of Psychology Today.

-Matt Huston is the News Editor at Psychology Today.
+Matt Huston is a Senior Associate Editor at Psychology Today.

 Gary Drevitch is a Senior Editor at Psychology Today.